duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ### Rush

-The unit can attack and move the same turn it was summoned.
+The unit does not become exausted when summoned.

 ### Sentinel

-This minion transforms into a stronger minion on a hidden condition.
+When you first play your Sentinel minion it will appear on board as a Watchful Sentinel token.
+When your opponent triggers the Sentinel minion's listed condition in his/her turn, it transforms into the minion you played.

+If a destoy effect targeting a Watchful Sentinel directly, it dies.
+If it doesn't target, it does nothing against the Watchful Sentinel.
+Stats increases and decreases are applied after transformation.

+Transformations won't trigger Sentinels.
+This includes cases such as a Build minion finishing building, or an Egg hatching.

 ### Stun

-Prevents a minion or General from moving and attacking.
+Prevents a unit from moving and attacking until the caster's next turn.
+Stunned units cannot be reactivated.
+Stunned units can strike back.

 ### Summon Dervish

 This unit summons a 2/2 Wind Dervish with Rush on a random nearby space at the start of your turn.
+No Wind Dervish will be summoned if the surrounding space is fully occupied.

 ### Transform

 Change a minion into another minion with different stats and abilities.
+Stun is removed upon transformation.
+Transformations don't trigger Dying Wish or Deathwatch.
+Both Bond and Intensify effects can occur after a Transform.

 ### Trial & Destiny

+You can have only one Trial & Destiny card in your deck.

+At the start of your match, your Trial and Destiny card will be removed from your deck.
+It will be added to your Action Bar after the mulligan phase.
+This will be the sixth card in your Action Bar.

-Once the Trial has been satisfied, the card is now unlocked and can be played sfor its Destiny.
+It is locked (cannot be played or replaced) until the Trial condition of the card has been satisfied.
+When satisfied, the card remains unlocked even if the condition is no longer satisfied afterwards.

+The Destiny effect only triggers when it's played from the Action Bar and can only be triggered once pergame.
+The effect is permanent and cannot be removed nor dispelled.

 ### Wall

-This minion cannot move, and is immediately removed from the battlefield if sdispelled.
+This minion cannot move.

 ### Zeal

 This minion gains a bonus effect when nearby your General.

 ## Tribes

-### Arcanyst

-Arcanysts with the Bond keyword will only activate that ability if there is a friendly Arcanyst on the board when they are summoned.

 ### Battle pet